Summary of Significant Accounting Policies

 Use of Estimates

 The Company’s financial statements are prepared in accordance with GAAP.
-The preparation of BioXcel’s financial statements requires the Company to make estimates and assumptions that impact the reported amounts of assets, liabilities and expenses in its financial statements and the accompanying notes.
+The preparation of financial statements requires the Company to make estimates and assumptions that impact the reported amounts of assets, liabilities and expenses in its financial statements and the accompanying notes.
 The most significant estimates in the financial statements relate to the fair value of equity awards and valuation allowance related to the Company’s deferred tax assets and liabilities.
-For the three years ended December 31, 2018 the most significant estimates include the valuation of the Parent’s common stock and the allocation of expenses.
-As of December 31, 2017 and 2016 the most significant estimates relate to the allocation of assets and liabilities from the Parent.
-Although these estimates are based on the Company’s knowledge of current events and actions it may undertake in the future, actual results may ultimately materially differ from these estimates.

 Cash and Cash Equivalents

-The Company capitalized certain legal, professional accounting and other third-party fees that were directly associated with in-process equity financings as deferred offering costs until the equity financing was consummated.
-After consummation of an equity financing, these costs were recorded in shareholders’ equity (deficit) as a reduction of proceeds generated as a result of the offering.
-As of December 31, 2017, the Company recorded deferred offering costs relating to its IPO of $461.
-The Company’s IPO was completed in March 2018, and these costs, as well as additional IPO costs including commissions of $4,200 and an additional $1,237 of other expenses incurred in 2018, were recorded as a reduction to shareholders’ equity.
+The Company capitalizes certain legal, professional accounting and other third-party fees that are directly associated with in-process equity financings as deferred offering costs until the equity financing was consummated.
+After consummation of an equity financing, these costs were recorded in stockholders’ equity as a reduction of proceeds generated as a result of the offering.

-Equipment consists of computers and related equipment and furniture that are stated at cost and depreciated using the straight-line method over estimated useful life of 5 years.
-Leasehold improvements will be amortized over the life of the lease.
+Equipment consists of computers and related equipment that are stated at cost and depreciated using the straight-line method over estimated useful life of 5 years.
+Furniture is being depreciated using the straight-line method over approximately 7 years.
+Leasehold improvements are being amortized over the shorter of the life of the lease or the asset.

-The Company follows the guidance provided by FASB ASC Topic 360‑10, Property, Plant, and Equipment.
+The Company follows the guidance provided by the Financial Accounting Standards Board (“FASB”) ASC Topic 360‑10, Property, Plant, and Equipment.
 Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to undiscounted future net cash flows expected to be generated.
 Impairment charges are recognized at the amount by which the carrying amount of an asset exceeds the fair value of the asset.
 Assets to be disposed of are reported at the lower of the carrying amount or the fair value less costs to sell.

 Both BioXcel and the Company’s stock option awards are valued at fair value on the date of grant and that fair value is recognized over the requisite service period.
 The estimated fair value of stock option awards was determined using the Black-Scholes option pricing model on the date of grant.
 Significant judgment and estimates were used to estimate the fair value of these awards, as they were not publicly traded.
 Stock awards granted by the Company subsequent to the IPO are valued using market prices at the date of grant.